Law Enforcement Officer Motor Vehicle Safety: Findings from a Statewide Survey

 -

-Description:Motor-vehicle crashes are the leading cause of occupational fatality among Law Enforcement Officers (LEOs), yet data on motor-vehicle-related incidents and motor-vehicle operations are scant.
-Unfortunately, the limited availability of data makes it difficult for agencies to develop and implement evidence-based prevention programs.
-The National Institute for Occupational Safety and Health (NIOSH) sponsored a statewide survey on officers’ thoughts about and experiences with motor-vehicle-related incidents.
-This statewide survey included a random sample of 60 law enforcement agencies and nearly 1,500 sworn LEOs.
-Respondents were queried on a wide range of topics: motor-vehicle crashes and roadside incidents, seat belt usage, written motor-vehicle policies, and frequency and type of occupational motor-vehicle training.
+Description:Research on occupational motor-vehicle operations has largely focused on transportation workers.
+Significant gaps exist in the research among emergency service personnel, including law enforcement officers (LEOs).
+Even though motor-vehicle crashes are the leading cause of occupational fatality among LEOs, data on current motor-vehicular injury and crash trends are scant.
+Unfortunately, the limited availability of data makes it difficult to develop evidence-based prevention programs.
+To further our understanding of motor-vehicle operations among LEOs, the National Institute for Occupational Safety and Health (NIOSH) sponsored a statewide survey on officers' thoughts about and experiences with motor-vehicle-related incidents.
+The survey was conducted in Iowa in 2011 and included a random sample of 60 law enforcement agencies and nearly 1,500 sworn LEOs.
+Iowa was chosen because of pre-existing relationships with various law enforcement entities.
+Respondents were queried on a wide range of topics: motor-vehicle crashes and roadside incidents (being struck by or nearly struck by a moving vehicle), seat belt usage, written motor-vehicle policies, and frequency and type of occupational motor-vehicle training.
+[Description provided by NIOSH]

 -